nerdyAvocado/nerdyAvocado.github.io/_posts/2020-05-23-Amy-site-launched.md

 I used this tutorial to add a reading time to my blog posts, [Carlos Becker - Jekyll: Reading time without plugins](https://carlosbecker.com/posts/jekyll-reading-time-without-plugins).

 The [Flexbox Froggy](https://flexboxfroggy.com/) game is a concise introduction to the flexbox syntax in CSS.
 I used Flexbox to make the css for my blog post index page easier to work with.

+I implemented a tagging system for my posts, based on Long Qian's post on (Jekyll Tags on Github Pages)[https://longqian.me/2017/02/09/github-jekyll-tag/].